-You can treat many yeast infections with over-the-counter creams or suppositories that you can buy at a drugstore -- especially if this isn't the first time you've had a yeast infection and you recognize the symptoms.
-But for some women with severe or persistent infections, a different yeast infection treatment may be needed.
-If you are unsure or have never had a yeast infection before, see your doctor first.
+You can treat many yeast infections with over-the-counter creams or suppositories that you can buy without a prescription, especially if this isn't the first time you've had a yeast infection and you recognize the symptoms.

 Antifungal Vaginal Creams

-For severe yeast infections, your doctor may prescribe a vaginal cream.
-Some of these antifungal creams include a steroid to ease more severe inflammation, redness, and soreness of the opening of the vagina and the surrounding tissue (called the "vulva").
-Vaginal creams usually come packaged with an applicator that helps you measure the right dose.
+For severe yeast infections, your doctor may prescribe an antifungal vaginal cream.
+These usually come packaged with an applicator that helps you measure the right dose.

-A range of yeast infection medications are available in prescription-strength amounts of the same ingredients used in over-the-counter products.
-Some are available as vaginal creams you apply inside the vagina.
-Others are formulated as suppositories or vaginal tablets you place in the vagina and let dissolve.
-Common examples include:
+You can get a range of similar yeast infection medications without a prescription, too.
+Some are creams you apply inside the vagina.
+Others are suppositories or vaginal tablets you place in your vagina and let dissolve.

 In general, the more concentrated the drug, the shorter the time you have to take it.
-A vaginal cream that has the number 7 after its name, for instance, would be used for seven days.
-If the same product name had a 3 after it, it would be a more concentrated version of the vaginal cream and only be needed for three days.
+A vaginal cream that has the number 7 after its name, for instance, would usually be used for 7 days.
+If the same product name had a 3, it would be a more concentrated version of the vaginal cream and you'd only need it for 3 days.

 Oral Antifungal Medications

-Never take any medication -- or even use a nonprescription vaginal cream -- while pregnant without first talking to your doctor.
+Never take any medication --- or even use a nonprescription vaginal cream --- while you're pregnant unless you've to your doctor first.

 Reach out to your doctor or pharmacist if you have any questions about your prescription and how to take your medicine.
 Check in with your doctor's office if your symptoms don't disappear after you finish taking all your medicine as prescribed.